J-dance/Shopify-product-app/README.md

 Boilerplate to create an embedded Shopify app made with Node, [Next.js](https://nextjs.org/), [Shopify-koa-auth](https://github.com/Shopify/quilt/tree/master/packages/koa-shopify-auth), [Polaris](https://github.com/Shopify/polaris-react), and [App Bridge React](https://shopify.dev/tools/app-bridge/react-components).

+## Project Details

+- Shopify embedded app with a theme extension block.
+- Built to enhance product descriptions with a dynamic block component on the product pages.
+- Manage the extension through the emdedded app in the Shopify admin portal.
+- app uses Shopify grapgQL API's to access store data and save changes to the store.
+- Built using Shopify CLI create node app with Next.js frame work and Koa server.

 ## Installation

 Using the [Shopify CLI](https://github.com/Shopify/shopify-cli) run: